 3) that your parent(s) or legal guardian(s) have given their consent to you living independently in the UK; and

-4) that your parent(s) of legal guardian(s) have given their consent to your independent travel to the UK (if applying from overseas).
+4) that your parent(s) or legal guardian(s) have given their consent to your independent travel to the UK (if applying from overseas).

 If you have only one parent or legal guardian, or only one who has legal custody or whole responsibility, this must be confirmed in the letter as well.
 If this statement is not provided, the letter must be signed by both parents and legal guardians.

-You must also provide evidence of your relationship with your parent(s) or legal guardian.
+You must also provide evidence of your relationship with your parent(s) or legal guardian(s).
 Acceptable evidence includes one of the following documents:

-b) your certificate of adoption showing the name(s) of your parent(s) or legal guardian,
+b) your certificate of adoption showing the name(s) of your parent(s) or legal guardian(s),

-c) a court document naming your legal guardian.
+c) a court document naming your legal guardian(s).

 - If any of your documents are not in English you must upload a scanned copy of a fully certified English translation by a professional translator/translation company.
-This translation must include: 1) details of the translator/translation company’s credentials; 2) a statement confirming that it is an accurate translation of the document; 3) the translator/translation company’s contact details; 4) dated and include the signature of the translator or an authorised official of the translation company.
+This translation must include: 1) details of the translator/translation company’s credentials; 2) a statement confirming that it is an accurate translation of the document; 3) the translator/translation company’s contact details; 4) date of translation and the signature of the translator or an authorised official of the translation company.

 The University is unable to assist in the translation of documents but there are a couple of local translation companies that may be able to assist you.
 Their details are below:

 Please note that we are not recommending these companies but are simply providing contact details.
 You are advised to check the charge for any translations when you make initial contact with any company.

 Alternatively, some embassies may offer a translation service for official documents in their language and there are also qualified individuals and other private companies specialising in translation services.
 You should, however, ensure that any translations meet all four of the Home Office translation requirements as detailed above.